 If an address is found that matches the requested location, a results dialog (see sample below) is displayed with the matching location information, as well as button to allow creating a new point feature at the address location, re-centering the map view on the address, and copying the address information to the Windows clipboard for easy pasting into another application.

 The dialog also includes a Geocode Addresses from File button that allows you to geocode a bunch of addresses at once.
 The text file that you select to convert can either contain a list of files with addresses in the single line form accepted when searching on a single address, or it can be a comma or tab-delimited file with named columns, like Address, City, State, Country, and Zip or Postcode (see the example file contents below).
-Note that you are limited to about 5,000 address searches within a single 24 hour period.

 1,McPeak Betty,,North Pole,AK,99705,907-488-4879

 6,McPeak Carol,5923 Lumsden Battery Cir,Mobile,AL,36619,251-661-0989

 7,McPeak Dwight,5548 Heath Row Dr,Birmingham,AL,35242,205-991-8862